cloudlinux/libcare/docs/libcare.rst

 symbol reference.
 It is also used as the Thread Pointer Offset table for the TLS data.

-So, first we need to count if there is need for the jump table at all.
+So, the first we need to count if there is a need for the jump table at all.
 For that, we do count undefined and TLS symbols and allocate the jump table if there are any of them.

-Next we need to find a region in the patient address space suitable to mmap the patch here.
+The next we need to find a region in the patient address space suitable to mmap the patch here.
 We start to look for the hole after the object and check if there is enough space to fit the patch, looking farther upon failure.
 This is done by the ``kpatch_find_patch_region`` function.